faizan4devloper/band-landing-page/README.md

 import BusinessSVG from "./business.svg";
 import IndustrySVG from "./industry.svg";
-import NoResultsImage from "./no-results.svg"; // Import an image for no results
+// import NoResultsImage from "./no-results.svg"; // Import an image for no results import NoResultsImage from "./thinking-face-svgrepo-com.svg"

 const AllCardsPage = ({ cardsData }) => {
   const [bigIndex, setBigIndex] = useState(null);